trendsw/shadboard/README.md

 - **Embla Carousel**
 - **FullCalendar**

-> For more details on the tools and credits used in Shadboard, visit the [credits page](https://shadboard.vercel.app/docs/miscellaneous/credits).
+> For more details on the sources and credits used in Shadboard, visit the [sources & credits page](https://shadboard.vercel.app/docs/miscellaneous/sources-and-credits).

 ## Apps & Pages